sematext/docs/docs/integration/infra.md

 If you've set up Sematext Monitoring at some point in the past, you can easily enable Infra Monitoring by:

 - [Upgrading](./spm-faq/#agent-updating) your `sematext-agent` to the latest version
-- Setting up Infra App token on each of your machines by running the `setup-infra` command (in bare-metal/virtual machine environments)
+- Setting up Infra App token on each host with Sematext Agent by running the `setup-infra` command (in bare-metal/virtual machine environments)

 > **Note**: For container monitoring, we suggest uninstalling the existing deprecated Agent and going through the new setup steps for Docker Monitoring in Sematext Cloud.